Oil prices slide after U.S. drillers add rigs

-U.S. energy companies added nine oil drilling rigs in the week to Nov.
-10, the second increase in three weeks, bringing the total count up to 738, General Electric Co’s Baker Hughes energy services firm said in its closely followed report.
+U.S. energy companies added nine oil drilling rigs this week, the second increase in three weeks, bringing the total count up to 738, General Electric Co’s Baker Hughes energy services firm said in its closely followed report.
 [RIG/U]

-Both contracts were on track to rise about 2 percent this week, which would put them both up for a fifth week in a row.
+Both contracts were rose more than 2 percent this week, which was the fifth consecutive increase.

 Traders said higher prices in recent weeks were the result of efforts led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to tighten the market by cutting output, as well as strong demand and rising political tensions.